 Pranks for April Fools’ Day can be big or little, but it’s fairly typical to pull smaller pranks throughout the day.
 While some people will plan out elaborate hoaxes to pull on their friends and family, an April Fools’ prank can be anything as small as switching out salt for sugar in a salt shaker or hiding silly pictures in kitchen cabinets for your roommates to find later.

 With the advent of technology and easily accessible updates regarding news, everything from radio, TV, websites, and newspapers have begun participating in the day.
 In recent years, they have done things like report outrageous fictional claims or added fake website updates to fool their audiences and users.

 So technology is a big part, then?

 Technology has become a much more frequently used part of the day with the growth of social media.
-Posting doctored images to Instagram or coming up with elaborate stories to trick your followers on Twitter is just another option people have used to tease their followers.
+Posting doctored images to Instagram or coming up with elaborate stories to trick your followers on Twitter is just another way people have teased their followers.

-This has started some debate in the last few years on the fine line between what is considered pulling a prank and what is simply lying, but most would agree as long as it keeps in the lighthearted spirit of April Fools’ and isn’t done with harm, anything goes.
+This has started some debate on the fine line between pulling a prank and what is simply lying, but most would agree as long as it keeps in the lighthearted spirit of April Fools’ and isn’t done with harm, anything goes.